-- 1 What Is The “Best Survival Knife For The Money”?
+- 1 What You Need To Know Before Purchasing the: “Best Survival Knife For The Money”?

-What Is The “Best Survival Knife For The Money”?
+What You Need To Know Before Purchasing the: “Best Survival Knife For The Money”?

 So, what exactly is “The Best Survival Knife For The Money”?
 Unfortunately, this question can’t be answered as one survival knife brand may perfectly work with some and yet that same knife would not be a good fit for another person.
 For example, you may want your knife to excel at pounding stakes into the ground; yet, another person could care less about a bushcraft knife’s hammering ability.The survival knife is also called a bushcraft knife, hunting and camping knife.
 However, whatever you call it, the survival knife is one of the most important tools that you could get your hands on in an outdoor survival or emergency situation.
 This is because you can do pretty much everything that is needed to survive in the wild with the proper bushcraft knife.
 Be it an outdoors or wildernesses adventure – camping hunting, fishing, or when the SHTF your bushcraft knife can be used for the following:

 - Batoning Knife